VeroniqueSoleil/VeroniqueSoleil.github.io/_data/2016/08/14/OurStoryEnglishVersion3.md

 Therefore, knowing Chinese language and culture is the key factor of making fortune in your future-- you are going to make deals with Chinese people.

-The other past stuff I would like to show you is maintained by the Cleveland Museum of Art-- *Streams and Mountains without End*, a Northern Song handscroll from China.
+The other past stuff we would like to show you is maintained by the Cleveland Museum of Art-- *Streams and Mountains without End*, a Northern Song handscroll from China.

 Inspired by it, Gary Snyder, an American man of letters who perhaps is best known as a poet, comes out a poem called *Endless Streams and Mountains*.